gianninapachas/academic-kickstart/content/post/Post1/index.md

 authors = ["Admin"]

 tags = ["Academic"]
-summary = "My design ideas of 4 features for the website: Search, Classifier, Recommender, and My Watch List."
+summary = "My design ideas of 4 features for my website project: Search, Classifier, Recommender, and My Watch List."

 # Projects (optional).
 #   Associate this post with one or more of your projects.